Could I be minted? The 6 point guide to valuing your coin!

 6) Where can you sell your coin?

-Now that you have a better idea of how much you could sell your coin for and why, it’s time to find a seller that’s willing to pay!
+Now that you have a better idea of how much you could sell your coin for and why – it’s time to find a seller that’s willing to pay!
 Coin dealers, auction sites, Facebook coin groups and eBay are your best bets.

 You can contact a member of the British Numismatics Trade Association who will advise you on auctioning your coin, although they do charge for this service.
-If you’re selling on eBay, be sure to set a minimum price equal to or higher than face value and be mindful that if your coin ‘sells’ at a high price, the sale may not actually go through.
+If you’re selling on eBay, be sure to set a minimum price equal to or higher than the coin’s face value and be mindful that if your coin ‘sells’ at a high price, the sale may not actually go through.

-Remember, your coin is legal tender and therefore will always be worth at least face value.
+Remember, your coin is legal tender and therefore will always be worth at least face value!

-Whether or not you decide to sell your coin, I think you can agree that the buzz of finding rare coins in your change is second to none and one of the best hobbies to have!
+Either way, I think you can agree that the buzz of finding rare coins in your change is second to none and one of the best hobbies to have!

 If you’re interested in coin collecting, our Change Checker Web App is completely free to use and allows users to: